ptrthomas/karate-oas-demo/README.md

   * this adds state-awareness to the mock, for example the GET will return what was POST-ed in a previous call
   * Note how the status code is handled for a DELETE (201) and a not-found scenario (404).
   * There is no-limit to the logic you can add, as long as you are willing to write some simple JS
-  * Since `rules.js` is de-coupled, you can re-generate the main `index.js` from the OAS file whenever it changes
+  * Since `rules.js` is de-coupled, you can re-generate the core `petstore.js` from the OAS file whenever it changes
+* [`mock.js`](src/test/java/specs/petstore/mock.js) - This is the "entry point" for the mock.
+This code is "generic" and can be the same for any Open API or Swagger file.
+Note that the [Karate JavaScript mocks](https://github.com/karatelabs/karate/wiki/Karate-JavaScript-Mocks) are being used (not the `*.feature` file based approach).
+The first line points to `petstore.js` and can be customized if needed.

 ### Running
 Just execute [`ApiRunner`](src/test/java/specs/petstore/ApiRunner.java) as a JUnit test.
+It invokes the [`mock.js`](src/test/java/specs/petstore/mock.js) entry point.

 Here is the result.
 Note how you can view the flow of multiple API calls, human-friendly comments and the details of the HTTP request and response.